axtk/navloc/README.md

 location.evaluate('/item/42', 'a', 'b'); // 'a'
 location.evaluate(/^\/item\/(?<id>\d+)\/?$/, 5); // 5

-// If the second or the third argument is a function it will be called
+// If the second or the third parameter is a function it will be
-// with `{href, params}` as its argument. location.evaluate('/home', () => 1, ({ href }) => href); // '/item/42'
+// called with `{ href, params }` as its parameter. location.evaluate('/home', () => 1, ({ href }) => href); // '/item/42'
 location.evaluate(/^\/item\/(?<id>\d+)\/?$/, ({ params }) => params.id);
 // 42